Speed Camera Locations

 written request for rescheduled court date

 • All associated citation information

 • Requestors telephone or contact number

 • Requestors most current address

 • A self –addressed and stamped return envelope

-All letters must be mailed to Landover Hills Automated Speed Enforcement Program, P.O.
+All letters must be mailed to the Town of Landover Hills Maryland, Automated Speed Enforcement Program, P.O.
 Box 5046 Hagerstown, MD 21741.